Citi Benefits Handbook

-- the Current Procedural Terminology (CPT) codes;
+- The Current Procedural Terminology (CPT) codes;

-- a description of, and the charge for, each service;
+- A description of, and the charge for, each service;

-- the date the sickness or injury began; and
+- The date the sickness or injury began; and

 - A statement indicating either that you are, or you are not, enrolled for coverage under any other health insurance plan or program.
 If you are enrolled for other coverage, you must include the name and address of the other carrier(s).

-Failure to provide all the information listed above may delay any reimbursement that may be due you.
+Failure to provide all the information listed above may delay any reimbursement that may be due to you.

-When you receive covered services from an out-of-network provider, the plan will reimburse you and you will then be responsible for reimbursing the provider.
+When you receive covered services from an out-of-network provider, the plan will reimburse you, and you will then be responsible for reimbursing the provider.
 You may not assign the right to reimbursement under the Plan/SPD to an out-of-network provider without Oxford's consent.
 However, in Oxford's discretion, the Plan may pay an out-of-network provider directly.

 All requests for reimbursement from participating providers must be made within 90 days of the date covered services were rendered.
-If coordination of benefits applies, the filing deadline is 120 days of the date on the explanation of benefits.
+If coordination of benefits applies, the filing deadline is 120 days after the date on the explanation of benefits.
 Failure to request reimbursement within the required time will not invalidate or reduce any claim if it was not reasonably possible to provide such proof within the 90-day period.
 However, such request must be made as soon as reasonably possible thereafter.
 Under no circumstances will the plan be liable for a claim that is submitted more than six months after the date services were rendered, unless you are legally incapacitated and unable to submit the request.
 All reimbursements to out-of-network providers are subject to UCR unless you were referred to an in-network provider by your PCP or Oxford.

-- Participating providers: The filing deadline for claim submission is 90days from the date of service or date of discharge.
+- Participating providers: The filing deadline for claim submission is 90 days from the date of service or date of discharge.
 If COB applies, the filing deadline is 120 days from the date on the EOB.

 - Members and non-participating providers: The filing deadline for claim submission is two years from the date of service.

-If You Receive a Bill From an In-Network Provider
+If You Receive a Bill from an In-Network Provider

 The cost of covered services provided by in-network providers in accordance with the terms of this Plan/SPD will be billed directly to Oxford.
 No claim forms are necessary.